OscarBrunelle/server-setup/README.md

 # Jellyfin
 Jellyfin is a platform to access media remotely.
 Combined with Radarr, Sonarr, Jackett and a qbittorrent client, it can be used as a Netflix alternative.

+# Pi-Hole
+Usually installed on a small consumption device such as a Raspberry Pi.
+It is used to filter out the request from known ad websites, to improve the web navigation by removing ads and accelerating the rendering overall.
+This also lets us easily change the DNS from Google to Cloudflare.